 The sampling stations are at locations on and off the Site.
 Onsite stations are at the center of the Site and around the perimeter.
 Offsite sampling stations are 25 miles from the Site in population centers and at a control location, the U.S. Highway 301 Bridge at the Georgia Welcome Center in Screven County.
 SRS operations are not likely to affect the control location.
 SRS placed air-sampling stations near the Site boundary and beyond to be representative of the atmospheric distribution of airborne releases in the environment.
-During CY 2020, SRS added a station at the Site barricade to improve the network efficiency representative of dose associated with Three Rivers Landfill.
+During CY 2021, SRS added a station just south of L Lake (A-14) to improve the network efficiency representative of dose associated with the Site's southern wind quadrant.
 Each air sampling station collects air and rainwater samples as Table 5-3 lists.